create3000/x_ite/docs/_posts/reference/ecmascript-object-and-function-definitions.md

 ### Instance Creation Method\(s\)

-An \<x3d-canvas\> can be created with the `document.createElement' function to get a reference to an X3DCanvasElement.
+An \<x3d-canvas\> can be created with the `document.createElement` function to get a reference to an X3DCanvasElement.

 ```js
 const canvas = document .createElement ("x3d-canvas")